Integrability of boundary Liouville conformal field theory: The boundary two-point and three-point functions

 In the range of parameters we have been working with, all three constants $C_1, B_1, C_2$ are well-defined probabilistic quantities involving GMC through a function $\overline{H}$.
 But now by the analytic continuation result of Lemma \ref{analycity_H} we can view the above identity as an identity of the analytic function $\overline{H}$, and thus it holds in the whole range of parameters where $\overline{H}$ has been analytically continued.
 By repeating the above strategy in the range of parameters,

 one can identify $B_1$, $B_2$, $C_1$.
 Then again we can write the connection formula \eqref{connection1} linking $B_1$, $B_2$, $C_1$ and extend the identity to an identity of analytic functions.
 We can proceed similarly for all the triples $(B_1,B_2, D_1)$, $(B_1, D_1, D_2)$, $(C_1,C_2, D_1)$, and $(C_1, D_1, D_2)$.
-Viewing $\overline{H}$ as its analytic extension given by Lemma \ref{analycity_H}, the values of these remaining constants are as follows:
+One can deduce the appropriate parameter ranges of $\beta_i, \mu_i$ for each of these four cases by performing a cyclic permutation of the indices $1,2,3$ in the parameters ranges \eqref{eq:para_range_11} and \eqref{eq:para_range_12} used above.
+Viewing $\overline{H}$ as its analytic extension given by Lemma \ref{analycity_H}, the values of these remaining coefficients are as follows:

 With this at hand we apply the connection formulas coming from the hypergeometric equation in the following way.
 We use the relation \eqref{connection1} expressing $B_2$ in terms of $C_1$ and $C_2$, as well as